pachyderm/pachyderm/doc/docs/master/reference/helm-values.md

 - `pachd.image` sets the image to use for pachd.
 This can be left at the defaults unless instructed.

 - `pachd.logFormat` sets the logging format (`text` or `json`). `json` is default.
--

 - `pachd.logLevel` sets the logging level. `info` is default.

 - `pachd.lokiLogging` enables Loki logging if set.

-- `pachd.podLables` specifies lables to add to the pachd pod.
+- `pachd.podLabels` specifies labels to add to the pachd pod.

 - `pachd.resources` specifies resources and limits in standard kubernetes format.
 It is left unset by default.